Nondegeneracy and Sato-Tate Distributions of Two Families of Jacobian Varieties

 \begin{conjecture}[Algebraic Sato-Tate Conjecture]\cite[Conjecture 2.1]{Banaszak2015} There is an algebraic subgroup $\AST(A)$ of $\GSp_{2g}$ over $\mathbb Q$, called the {algebraic Sato-Tate group of $A$}, such that the connected component of the identity $\AST^0(A)$ is reductive and, for each prime $\ell$, $G^{1}_{A,\ell}=\AST(A)\otimes_{\mathbb Q} \mathbb Q_{\ell}$. \end{conjecture}

-When this conjecture holds, we define the {Sato-Tate group} of $A$, denoted $\ST(A)$, to be a maximal compact Lie subgroup of $G^{1}_{A,\ell}\otimes_{\mathbb{Q}_{\ell}}\mathbb{C}=\AST(A)\otimes_\mathbb{Q} \mathbb{C}$ contained in $\USp(2g)$.
-It is conjectured that $\ST(A)$ is, up to conjugacy in $\USp(2g)$, independent of the choice of the prime $\ell$ and of the embedding of $\mathbb{Q}_\ell$ in $\mathbb{C}$.
+When this conjecture holds, we define the {Sato-Tate group} of $A$, denoted $\ST(A)$, to be a maximal compact Lie subgroup of $\AST(A)(\mathbb{C})$ contained in $\USp(2g)(\mathbb{C})$.
+It is conjectured that $\ST(A)$ is, up to conjugacy in $\USp(2g)(\mathbb{C})$, independent of the choice of the prime $\ell$ and of the embedding of $\mathbb{Q}_\ell$ in $\mathbb{C}$.
 While the Sato-Tate group is a compact Lie group, it may not be connected \cite{FiteSutherland2016}.
 We denote the connected component of the identity (also called the identity component) of $\ST(A)$ by $\ST^0(A)$.

 There are many cases where the algebraic Sato-Tate conjecture is known to be true.
-Banaszak and Kedlaya prove that the conjecture holds for all abelian varieties of dimension at most 3 \cite[Theorem 6.11]{Banaszak2015}, for many examples of simple abelian varieties \cite[Theorem 6.9]{Banaszak2015}, and, using results of Serre \cite{Serre1977}, for all abelian varieties of CM type \cite[Theorem 6.6]{Banaszak2015}.
+Banaszak and Kedlaya prove that the conjecture holds for all abelian varieties of dimension at most 3 \cite[Theorem 6.11]{Banaszak2015} and for many examples of simple abelian varieties \cite[Theorem 6.9]{Banaszak2015}.
 There are examples of infinite families of higher dimensional Jacobian varieties for which the algebraic Sato-Tate conjecture is known to be true in \cite{EmoryGoodson2022, FiteSutherland2016, GoodsonCatalan}.
 Furthermore, Cantoral-Farf\'an and Commelin \cite{CantoralCommelin2022} proved that the algebraic Sato-Tate conjecture holds whenever the Mumford-Tate conjecture holds for an abelian variety.
 Note that the abelian varieties that we consider in this paper are CM and the Mumford-Tate conjecture is known for CM abelian varieties and so, as a consequence, the algebraic Sato-Tate conjecture is known to hold for $\Jac(C_{2^m})$ and $\Jac(C'_{2^d+1})$.